blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 - Alert deduplication: temperature alerts are rate-limited by `alert_cooldown_sec` (default 30 minutes) so a slow-drifting probe doesn't flood the downstream on-call channel.
 - Door open-long reminder fires once per open event (`door_long_alert_sent` flag in persisted state).
 A door that stays open across multiple sleep cycles produces exactly one reminder, not one per sample.

-### 6.8 Key code snippet 1: compact template definition
+### 7.8 Key code snippet 1: compact template definition

 Templates registered at first boot make each Note a fixed-length binary record optimized for satellite transport.
 The `"compact"` format and `port` assignment on the alert Notefile satisfy NTN requirements and are also fully supported on cellular — the same file is delivered correctly over either transport.
-The cellular/WiFi-only Notefiles do not use compact format or a port, and carry `delete:true`: the Notecard discards queued Notes from non-NTN-compatible Notefiles when NTN is the active transport at sync time (see [Blues Satellite Best Practices](https://dev.blues.io/starnote/satellite-best-practices/)).
+The cellular/WiFi-only Notefiles do not use compact format or a port, and carry `delete:true`: the Notecard discards queued Notes from cellular/WiFi-only Notefiles when NTN is the active transport at sync time (see [Blues Satellite Best Practices](https://dev.blues.io/starnote/satellite-best-practices/)).

 ```cpp
 // Alert template (trailer_alert.qo) — compact + port, no delete:true